 Dropbox is a Payment Card Industry Data Security Standard (PCI DSS) compliant merchant.
-However, Dropbox Business, Enterprise, and Education are not meant to process or store credit card transactions.
+However, Dropbox Business, Enterprise, Education, and Dropbox Paper are not meant to process or store credit card transactions.
 The PCI Attestation of Compliance (AoC) for our merchant status is available upon request through the sales team or the account management team.

 Our data center co-location and managed service providers also undergo regular SOC 1, SOC 2, and/or ISO 27001 audits to verify their security practices.
 Dropbox reviews the results of these audits at least annually as part of our information security management program.
 In the event these audits have material findings which we determine present risks to Dropbox or our customers, we’ll work with the subservice provider to understand any potential impact to customer data and track their remediation efforts until the issue has been resolved.